techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-30_15-15.webp)

-Once the process has finished you can view the status of the task by clicking on the “SHOW SUMMARY” button.
+Once the process has finished you can view the status of the task by clicking on the `SHOW SUMMARY` button.

 ![Text](/img/2021-07-30_15-41-1.webp)